-Today in science: A spacecraft obliterated a sundog | EarthSky.org
+EarthSky | Sundog obliterated by a rocket 13 years ago

 Love it!

-By the way, NASA’s Solar Dynamics Observatory has now been observing the sun for 11 years.
-It’s one one of multiple observatories that keep an eye on our sun, part of NASA’s Living with a Star program.
+By the way, NASA’s Solar Dynamics Observatory has now been observing the sun for 13 years.
+It’s one of multiple observatories that keep an eye on our sun, part of NASA’s Living with a Star program.
 The video below highlights some of SDO’s achievements over the past decade.

 Bottom line: On February 11, 2010, a solar observatory launched into space ripped apart a sundog and created a new ice halo that amazed scientists.